Systems genetics approaches to understand development and disorder

 Most common adult diseases are highly polygenic, and stem from the combinatorial interactions among many genes and the environment.
 Population variation in disease susceptibility and prognosis has been associated with numerous segregating common and rare genetic variants, however the effects of all but a few of these variants remain unknown.
-Further complicating efforts to elucidate disease etiology is the growing recognition that adult onset diseases may have fetal origins, and that the observed association of genetic variants to adult disease may stem from their direct effects on cell differentiation or lineage specification in early embryogenesis.
+Further complicating efforts to elucidate disease etiology is the growing recognition that adult onset diseases may have their origins during fetal development, and that the observed association of genetic variants to adult disease may stem from their direct effects on cell differentiation or lineage specification in early embryogenesis.
 Finally, recent large-scale phenotyping efforts have convoluted the picture even more by revealing the wide extent of pleiotropy in the genome, where individual genes may play multiple roles – and the genetic variants affecting them may have multiple consequences – in different pathways and at different stages.
 This new

 understanding has led some to propose an "omnigenic" model of common disease, and it is increasingly clear that advances in systems-level modeling approaches will need to be coupled with advanced cell, organ, and animal models to fully disentangle the complex causal chain linking genetic variants to disease.

 Our ability to reconstruct a causal network that links the proximal consequences of genetic variation on gene regulation, cell specification and cellular function, to their distal effects on measures of disease, depends on our ability to accurately quantify molecular and physiological phenotypes.
 Until recently, technological limitations restricted our understanding of the genome-wide effects of genetic variation on gene regulation to the level of transcript abundance.
-Significant advances in quantitative proteomics (e.g. Orbitrap MS3 mass spectrometry) and sample multiplexing (e.g. TMT isobaric labelling) within the past five years have overcome these barriers and extended our view to the proteome, and in so doing have revealed a surprising disconnect between mRNA and protein abundance – contradicting the simplistic but widely held assumption of transcriptional regulation of protein expression.
+Recent advances in quantitative proteomics (e.g. Orbitrap MS3 mass spectrometry) and sample multiplexing (e.g. TMT isobaric labelling) have overcome these barriers and extended our view to the proteome, and in so doing have revealed a surprising disconnect between mRNA and protein abundance – contradicting the simplistic but widely held assumption of transcriptional regulation of protein expression.
 These studies identified many genetic variants that significantly perturbed mRNA abundance (eQTLs) but appeared to have no – or even antagonistic – effects on protein levels, suggesting that one or more post-transcriptional mechanisms play a major role in regulating the proteome independent from the transcriptome.
 Indeed, just as our understanding of the genetic complexity of common disease is expanding, so is our understanding of the complexity of gene regulation and the increasing role for post-transcriptional mechanisms in regulating protein expression and function.

+No gene is an island.
 Genes act within networks, and to fully understand a gene's regulation and function, we must understand these complex genetic interactions - and the influence of genetic variation on them.

 Genetic dissection of complex phenotypes